Meta Data#

 return len(set(parents.values()))

-However, the blind spot here is that after iterating through all the connections, this approach doesn’t ensure that every node in parents
+However, the blind spot here is that after iterating through all the connections, this approach doesn’t ensure that every node in parents is pointing to its final root node.
+For example:

 If the connections are: